RajaMuneerBaigal/Git_Demo/README.md

 -to restore a deleted file

 # git checkout master
--to return to master branch from any other branch . i.e to untrack staged file
+-to return to master branch from any other branch.

 # git restore --staged filename
 -to remove file after stagging using git add..